etherdata-blockchain/etherdata-sdk/docs/docs/python/api/etherdata_sdk/json_rpc/json_rpc_methods.md

 #### Arguments

 obj: The transaction object
-qUANTITY_TAG: The integer block number, or the string &quot;latest&quot;, &quot;earliest&quot; or &quot;pending&quot;, see the default block parameter.
+quantity_tag: The integer block number, or the string &quot;latest&quot;, &quot;earliest&quot; or &quot;pending&quot;, see the default block parameter.
 #### Returns

 quantity: The amount of gas used.